DKFZ-ODCF/nf-bam2fastq/README.md

 ## Release Notes

-* 1.1.0 (November, 2021)
+* 1.1.0 (January, 2022)
-  * Minor: Added `--publishMode` option to allow user selecting the [Nextflow publish mode](https://www.nextflow.io/docs/latest/process.html#publishdir).
+  * Minor: Added `--publishMode` option to allow user to select the [Nextflow publish mode](https://www.nextflow.io/docs/latest/process.html#publishdir).
 Default: `rellink`.
 Note that the former default was `symlink`, but as this change is considered negligible we classified the change as "minor".
+  * Patch: Switched from Travis to CircleCI for continuous integration.

 * 1.0.1 (October 14., 2021)
   * Patch: Fix memory calculation as exponential backoff